mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 If it is not in the documentation, it's like it never happened.
 Wouldn't that be sad?
 With all the effort that was put into the feature?

 The docs are located in the `src/docs` folder and are written in Markdown.
 Just pick the right section and start typing.
-If you want to propose changes to the structure of the documentation, such as adding a new section or a new file you do that via the **[sidebar](https://github.com/mermaid-js/mermaid/edit/develop/src/docs/_sidebar.md)**.
+If you want to propose changes to the structure of the documentation, such as adding a new section or a new file you do that via **[.vitepress/config.ts](https://github.com/mermaid-js/mermaid/blob/develop/packages/mermaid/src/docs/.vitepress/config.ts)**.

-> **All the documents displayed in the GitHub.io page are listed in [sidebar.md](https://github.com/mermaid-js/mermaid/edit/develop/src/docs/_sidebar.md)**.
+> **All the documents displayed in the GitHub.io page are listed in [.vitepress/config.ts](https://github.com/mermaid-js/mermaid/blob/develop/packages/mermaid/src/docs/.vitepress/config.ts)**.

 The contents of [https://mermaid-js.github.io/mermaid/](https://mermaid-js.github.io/mermaid/) are based on the docs from the `master` branch.
 Updates committed to the `master` branch are reflected in the [Mermaid Docs](https://mermaid-js.github.io/mermaid/) once released.